 Richard C. Frank, MD

 Richard C. Frank, MD, is a hematologist/oncologist and director of cancer research at the Whittingham Cancer Center at Norwalk Hospital.
-He also serves as medical director of the Mid-Fairfield Hospice in Wilton, Conn.
-He is the author of the book, Fighting Cancer with Knowledge and Hope: A Guide for Patients, Families and Health Care Providers, which won First Place in 2010 at the American Medical Writer’s Association annual book competition.
+He also serves as medical director of the Mid-Fairfield Hospice in Wilton, CT.
+He is the author of the book Fighting Cancer with Knowledge and Hope: A Guide for Patients, Families, and Health Care Providers, which won First Place in 2010 at the American Medical Writer’s Association annual book competition.

 Frank is the author of numerous medical and scientific articles and lectures frequently to the public on lymphoma and myeloma, new cancer therapies, and the importance of cancer clinical trials.
-He maintains a web site and blog (www.richardfrankmd.com) sponsored by Yale University Press and contributes to WebMD’s Cancer Realities blog.
+He maintains a web site and blog sponsored by Yale University Press and contributes to WebMD’s cancer blog.

 Frank grew up on Long Island and is a graduate of Westbury High School.
-He lives with his wife, two sons, and dog in Fairfield, Conn.
-In his spare time, he plays tenor saxophone in the popular, (almost) all-physician Rock and Roll band DNR.
+He lives with his wife, two sons, and dog in Fairfield.
+In his spare time, he plays tenor saxophone in the popular, (almost) all-physician rock and roll band DNR.